 "I am impressed by how the team's recommendations mirror the decisions the leadership teams have been debating and agreed on,” said Rachel Corder, General Counsel, Legal and Compliance Boston Scientific, Asia Pacific, referring to the presentation by our Nanyang Professional MBA (PMBA) participants.

 After almost three weeks of working on a stakeholder strategy for Boston Scientific as part of their Business Ethics & Corporate Governance, Nanyang PMBA participants Nicholas Ang, Li Siwei, Naho Ito, Sunil Anand Roy, and Yan Paing delivered a virtual presentation to the head of the company.

 The presentation was on whether their client Boston Scientific should make COVID-19 vaccination mandatory across the organisation globally.

 Virtual presentation by the PMBA team to Boston Scientific

-The opportunity to work with Boston Scientific, an eminent manufacturer of medical devices, is an example of the real-world relevance and strong industry focus offered by Nanyang PMBA.
+The opportunity to work with Boston Scientific, an eminent medical corporation, is an example of the real-world relevance and strong industry focus offered by Nanyang PMBA.

-The team express their gratitude to Ms. Rachel Corder, General Counsel, Legal and Compliance, Asia Pacific at Boston Scientific and Adjunct Associate Professor Sabina Sudan and for their guidance and great insights into the presentation.
+The team extended their gratitude to Adjunct Associate Professor Sabina Sudan and Ms Rachel Corder, who provided them with guidance and great insights into their presentation, which led to the team's success.